parthbhatt011/c-programming/README.md

 Markdown notes to summarize concepts, revise quickly, and maintain a learning log.

-also there will be some logic building exercises
+also there will be some logic building exercises with levels questions practiced to build logic in c programming language

 any contribution are invited